FHantke/brave-browser-wiki/Roadmap.md

 - [ ] Settings redesign
 - [ ] Uphold widget / 2 way wallet?
 - [ ] Tipping on individual sub-content
+- [ ] Sync for other types of data